cmckenz87/ArcsFates/userGuide/docs/Base/2-Court.md

 [![Song of Freedom](2/piece_4_0.jpg){ width="150" }](2/piece_4_0.jpg){ data-lightbox="1" }
 [![Guild Struggle](2/piece_4_1.jpg){ width="150" }](2/piece_4_1.jpg){ data-lightbox="1" }
 [![Call to Action](2/piece_4_2.jpg){ width="150" }](2/piece_4_2.jpg){ data-lightbox="1" }

+## FAQ / Errata

+??? question "Material Cartel / Fuel Cartel - How exactly do resources on these cards interact with other effects?"
+    Any effect that considers the number or type of resources currently in your possession will include the resources on your Cartels.

+    Effects that would move a resource in any way will only move resources to or from a Cartel as if it were the supply.
+An effect that would move a resource in your possession cannot be used on a resource in your Cartel.

+    Effects that trigger when resources are gained or lost do not consider the resources on Cartel to be in possession of the Cartel's owner.
+This means that transfering the Cartel card does not cause either party to gain/lose resources.
+Another player collecting a resource from a Cartel you own does not cause you to lose a resource.
+Another player spending or returning a resource such that it ends up on your Cartel does not cause you to gain a resource.

+    However, if you move a resource from your Cartel to elsewhere in your play area, you are considered to have gained it, and if you move a card from anywhere else in your play area to your Cartel, you are considered to have lost it.

+??? question "Elder Broker - Is the Trade effect considered Stealing?
+Can it be blocked by Sworn Guardian?"
+    No. This effect is not considered stealing.